andis-sprinkis/xdg-open-simple/README.md

         Reasons:

         1. Obfuscates that there is a missing MIME handler on the system.
-        1. Often just results in creating the target file copies in the browser downloads directory.
+        1. If the web browser can't render the target file, results in creating a needless copy of it in the browser downloads directory.

     - Handling the `$BROWSER` variable.
 (Not in specifications.)